-Based on recent research, 30 million households are expected to switch to smart homes in the United Stated by next year.
+Based on recent research by August, 30 million households are expected to switch to smart homes in the United Stated by next year.
 Family safety becomes the top motivator for adopting smart home technology (63%) followed by convenience (53%).

 “The smart home industry is still a young market,” said Michael Wolf, chief analyst for NextMarket Insights.
 “But consumer awareness is growing rapidly as new offerings with clear value come to market.
 This research reinforces our belief that product categories which provide tangible help in meeting consumer needs such as family safety or work-life balance will experience significant growth in end-user adoption over the next five years.”